rust-lang/rustc-dev-guide/src/autodiff/installation.md

 4) Under the `CI artifacts` section, find the `enzyme-nightly` artifact, download, and unpack it.
 5) Copy the artifact (libEnzyme-22.so for linux, libEnzyme-22.dylib for apple, etc.), which should be in a folder named `enzyme-preview`, to your rust toolchain directory.
 E.g. for linux: `cp  ~/Downloads/enzyme-nightly-x86_64-unknown-linux-gnu/enzyme-preview/lib/rustlib/x86_64-unknown-linux-gnu/lib/libEnzyme-22.so ~/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/x86_64-unknown-linux-gnu/lib`

 Apple support was temporarily reverted, due to downstream breakages.
-If you want to download autodiff for apple, please look at the artifacts from this [`run`].
+Please (currently) build it from source.

 ## Installation guide for Nix user.